Audley Runnymede Commission

 Amelia Scott Cultural Centre

-The Amelia Scott, due to open Spring 2022, will be a £20m cultural centre in Tunbridge Wells housing a range of arts, heritage, culture and well-being services .
-The gates will form the front entrance to the complex and open out into a courtyard with the three main buildings left, centre and right.
+The Amelia opened in Spring 2022, a £20m cultural centre in Tunbridge Wells housing a range of arts, heritage, culture and well-being services .
+The gates form the front entrance to the complex and open out into a courtyard with the three main buildings left, centre and right.
 The brief for the gate design was to refer to the history of the surrounding countryside, specifically the Weald and the development of iron-making in the region from pre-Roman through to the 17th Century, as well as a reference to the Amelia Scott building itself.
 Devised of three double gates, each of the six panels tells the story of the Iron industry in chronological sequence, created with a combination of modern and traditional ironwork techniques.
-The gates are set to be made in March 2022 and installed April 2022.